 Audit trail

 The audit trail is an append-only record of every privileged action performed in your Gateway organization.
-Use it for compliance reviews, incident investigation, and to answer “who changed this?” questions about routing policies, API keys, members, security settings, and more.
+Use it for compliance reviews, incident investigation, and to answer “who changed this?” questions about routing policies, API keys, members, and security settings.

 What gets audited